PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_03_Findings_and_VisualisingData.md

 # 2) Mentor-Group discussion
 At 16:30, we'll all get together in our mentor groups to discuss our progress and reflect on today activities.

-Tomorrow, we're going to continue with probability theory.
+Tomorrow, we're going to continue with variability and do another case-study.

 ## Questions or issues?